-Powders have long been used for their drying properties.
-Two such -- baking soda and cornstarch -- serve a variety of around-the-house purposes, from brushing teeth to drying out oily hair.
-They also work great on the sores that come from genital herpes [source: Grayson].
+As we've mentioned, keeping the infected areas dry is important to promoting healing.
+And powders have long been used for their drying properties.
+Two such powders — baking soda and cornstarch — serve a variety of around-the-house purposes, from brushing teeth to drying out oily hair.
+The powders can also help dry out genital herpes sores [source: Grayson].

 You can apply either powder — both of which are common, inexpensive and available at your local supermarket — to the sores with a cotton ball or cotton swab to help dry them out and reduce itching.
 Just be careful not to double dip: You don't want to contaminate the unused baking soda/cornstarch [source: Grayson].